Montoya/address-book-snap-tutorial/README.md

 <img src="tutorial-assets/tutorial-third-confirm.png" width="692" height="402" alt="Third Confirmation Attempt">

 So far, so good!
-The next step is to try retrieving this data and using it.
+The next step is to try retrieving this data.

 ### Getting Stored Addresses